 - Sauté: In a large pot or Dutch oven, heat the olive oil over medium heat.
 Add the onion, carrots, celery, and garlic, and sauté for 5-7 minutes or until the vegetables are soft.
 Then add the butternut squash and saute for another 5 minutes.
 Finally, add the thyme, cumin, oregano and saute for 1-2 minutes.

-- Boil: Add the split peas, barley, broth, and bay leaf.
+- Boil and Simmer: Add the split peas, barley, broth, and bay leaf.
 Stir to combine.
 Bring the soup to a boil, then reduce the heat to low, cover, and let it simmer for ~60 minutes or until the split peas and barley are tender.
 Stir it occasionally, making sure it does not stick to the bottom.

 - Discard: Remove the bay leaf and discard it.